Animal Corner

 Bull Mastiff puppies must have early socialization and obedience training that is reinforced through adulthood.
 This breed should not be taught rough-housing games and at any sign of aggression get professional training assistance.

-These dogs are not suitable for novice or first-time dog owners.
+I would suggest that these dogs are not suitable for novice or first-time dog owners.

 Exercise